sinanw/sms-java-demo/README.md

 ### 2.6.
 OOP & OOD Principles
 - Code is fully OOP (thanks to Java!).
-- Abstraction: code relies on abstraction to handle complexity (DI).
+- Abstraction: code relies on abstraction to handle complexity (DI, design patterns, ...).
 - Encapsulation: code implements restricted access to data members and methods (with getters/setters when required).
 - Inheritance: classes are structured in hierarchical manner.
 - Polymorphism: ex. via strategy design pattern.